History of chemistry: Early humans

+Fire

+Arguably the first chemical reaction used in a controlled manner was fire.
+However, for millennia fire was seen simply as a mystical force that could transform one substance into another (burning wood, or boiling water) while producing heat and light.
+Fire affected many aspects of early societies.
+These ranged from the simplest facets of everyday life, such as cooking and habitat heating and lighting, to more advanced uses, such as making pottery and bricks and melting of metals to make tools.
+It was fire that led to the discovery of glass and the purification of metals; this was followed by the rise of metallurgy.

+Paint

 A 100,000-year-old ochre-processing workshop was found at Blombos Cave in South Africa.
-It indicates that early humans had an elementary knowledge of chemistry.
+It indicates that early humans had an elementary knowledge of mineral processing.
 Paintings drawn by early humans consisting of early humans mixing animal blood with other liquids found on cave walls also indicate a small knowledge of chemistry.

 Early metallurgy

 The earliest recorded metal employed by humans seems to be gold, which can be found free or "native".
 Small amounts of natural gold have been found in Spanish caves used during the late Paleolithic period, around 40,000 BC.
+The earliest gold metallurgy is known from the Varna culture in Bulgaria, dating from c.
+4600 BC.

 Silver, copper, tin and meteoric iron can also be found native, allowing a limited amount of metalworking in ancient cultures.
 Egyptian weapons made from meteoric iron in about 3000 BC were highly prized as "daggers from Heaven".

-Arguably the first chemical reaction used in a controlled manner was fire.
-However, for millennia fire was seen simply as a mystical force that could transform one substance into another (burning wood, or boiling water) while producing heat and light.
-Fire affected many aspects of early societies.
-These ranged from the simplest facets of everyday life, such as cooking and habitat heating and lighting, to more advanced uses, such as making pottery and bricks and melting of metals to make tools.

-It was fire that led to the discovery of glass and the purification of metals; this was followed by the rise of metallurgy.
 During the early stages of metallurgy, methods of purification of metals were sought, and gold, known in ancient Egypt as early as 2900 BC, became a precious metal.

 Bronze Age

+Tin, lead, and copper smelting

 Certain metals can be recovered from their ores by simply heating the rocks in a fire: notably tin, lead and (at a higher temperature) copper.
 This process is known as smelting.
 The first evidence of this extractive metallurgy dates from the 6th and 5th millennia BC, and was found in the archaeological sites of the Vinča culture, Majdanpek, Jarmovac and Pločnik in Serbia.
-To date, the earliest copper smelting is found at the Belovode site; these examples include a copper axe from 5500 BC.
+The earliest copper smelting is found at the Belovode site; these examples include a copper axe from 5500 BC.
 Other signs of early metals are found from the third millennium BC in places like Palmela (Portugal), Los Millares (Spain), and Stonehenge (United Kingdom).
 However, as often happens in the study of prehistoric times, the ultimate beginnings cannot be clearly defined and new discoveries are ongoing.